-- A. Development must minimize impacts to the present terrain and natural conditions. - B. It must be demonstrated to the planning commission and city council that any proposed development will preserve the natural features and conditions of the area. - C. Roadways and building envelopes shall conform to the lay of the land as much as possible.
+- A. Development must minimize impacts to the present terrain and natural conditions. - B. It must be demonstrated to the planning commission and city council that any proposed development will preserve the natural features and conditions of the area by using the Sensitive Areas map as a reference guide. - C. Roadways and building envelopes shall conform to the lay of the land as much as possible.